kabirkhan/recon/docs/tutorial/1_loading_data.md

 ```

 Recon does require that you have the tokens property set and will try to resolve any tokenization errors in your
 data for you as well as add tokens if they don't already exist.
-If your have already been tokenized (which is true if you used the ner_manual Prodigy recipe), Recon will skip the tokenization step.
+If your data has already been tokenized (which is true if you used the ner_manual Prodigy recipe), Recon will skip the tokenization step.

 Recon expects your data to be in a collection in a JSONL or JSON file.